wso2/docs-is/en/asgardeo/docs/quick-starts/react.md

 Visit your app's homepage at [http://localhost:5173](http://localhost:5173).

-!!! tip
+!!!
+Important

-    You need to create a test user in Asgardeo by following this guide  to tryout login and logout features.
+    You need to create a test user in Asgardeo by following this [guide](https://is.docs.wso2.com/en/latest/guides/users/manage-users/#onboard-single-user){:target="_blank"} to tryout login and logout features.

 ## Display logged in user details